cristinameda/Exam-Management-Tool/README.md

 If there are any duplicates, the program will eliminate them automatically.

+If the conditions are met, the test will be removed from the Test directory and moved to the TestBank directory in the appropriate subdirectory (with the teacher's name) to mark that the test is completed and verified.

 ### Generate a profile histogram based on one or more GIFT files

     node cli.js visualizeProfile <file1> <file2> ... <fileN>